 Raman Maharishi (1879–1950) was a true sage of deep spirituality.
 He renounced everything to lead the life of an ascetic in Arunachala Hill, South India.
 His quest in which he asked “Who am I?” encouraged many devotees from far and wide to come to him.
 He was a man of few words and guided others by mystical communications.

 With the advent of successive Western Colonial Powers like the Portuguese, Dutch, and British, the precious jewel of Hinduism that was laying subdued and hidden as an embedded spore for a long time under the Muslim rule, was suddenly transformed into a bright shining diamond!
 These Western Powers had probably planned and hoped to convert the whole country of India into Christianity as they had done in other places, but instead got themselves largely influenced and swayed by the richness of ancient Hindu scriptures.
 These Sanskrit sacred classics, though meticulously preserved by the small valiant Brahmin community under most adverse circumstances, had remained largely veiled, even from mainstream Hindus themselves.
 All this became possible because of the new fresh air of democracy and individual liberty expanding in many European countries.
 There was an unmatched interest in the Hindu religion and philosophy by scholars from across Europe and USA.
 Innumerable translations and commentaries on these Hindu scriptures were published.
 University professors were interested enough to do their own research and presented numerous papers highlighting essential descriptions about India and the Hindu culture.
 Hinduism has continued to arouse interest and curiosity ever since.
 A number of European and American followers became very seriously involved, donating large estates and resources to help establish great spiritual centers promoting teachings based on Hinduism.
-Inevitably, some also became skeptic and started negative propaganda, especially about the religion’s customs and rituals etc., occasionally leading to conflicts and tensions.
+Inevitably, some also became skeptic and started negative propaganda, especially about Hindu religion’s customs and rituals etc., occasionally leading to conflicts and tensions.
 For Hindus, it may be worthwhile to remain patient with utmost goodwill and to follow the lead given by celebrated groundbreakers like Swami Vivekananda and Paramhansa Yogananda, who worked under much harder conditions and established prodigious places of worship, which have been growing and mounting until today!

 Essentially the British rule, despite the harmful and detrimental effects that it brought, also generated the fresh air of social reform in Hindu society.
 As the colonial rule was first established in Bengal, the maximum impact of the new wave also became more visible there.
 The literacy spread by leaps and bounds; old, sick customs like the ill treatment of women, especially widows, were squarely challenged.
 The Murti Puja (idol worship), which had become an integral part of Hindu religion, after the Puranic times, too came under serious opposition in this reform movement.
 In another corner of the country during the same period, the Swaminarayan Sanstha was born, professing many reforms aimed at eradicating the evils of the caste system, uplifting the poor etc., but highly promoting the temple culture, including Murti Puja.
 Thus, Hinduism has simultaneously accepted different, rather even opposite viewpoints, without any bloodshed and violence.
 It would not be uncommon for members of one family living under one roof to profess different sects without any tension or conflict.
 Soon, another organization Radha Swami Satsang came on the scene; it stressed on prayers, devotion to God, service of the needy and weaning from the use of meat and alcohol.
 This Sanstha also downplayed the rituals and Murti Puja.